Haipt241/TeleTest/README.md

 ## Overview

 This project provides an API to find the cheapest operator for a given phone number using a Trie data structure for efficient prefix-based search.
-The data is cached to enhance performance, and it falls back to the database if the cache is not available.
+The data is cached to enhance performance, and it reads from a JSON file if the cache is not available.

 ## Features

 - Efficient prefix-based search using Trie.
 - Caching for improved performance.
 - RESTful API to find the cheapest operator for a phone number.
-- Database seeding with initial operator and rate data.
+- JSON file for initial operator and rate data.

 ## Requirements

 - Python 3.8+
 - Flask
-- Flask-SQLAlchemy
-- Flask-Migrate
 - Flask-Caching
 - pytest
 - pytest-mock